 Election Monitoring improves situational awareness and helped respond to events such as weather, power outages, and road closures.
-KI Social provides real-time feedback from electors; this helps jursdictions more efficiently resolve issues, such as lineups at the polls and difficulties with the Elections web assets.
+KI Data provides real-time feedback from electors; this helps jursdictions more efficiently resolve issues, such as lineups at the polls and difficulties with the Elections web assets.

-KI social, a high-performance big data platform detects numerous instances of impersonation of jurisdictional authority websites, in addition, it detected inaccurate information that interferes with electors’ ability to vote.
+KI Data, a high-performance big data platform detects numerous instances of impersonation of jurisdictional authority websites, in addition, it detected inaccurate information that interferes with electors’ ability to vote.
 The platform alerts enable authorities to report violations to social media platforms such as Twitter/Facebook.
 Platforms often respond quickly and shut down the offending sites.

 It is possible that some platforms refuse to take down accounts due to inactivity or other reasons.
 Authorities are able to file complaints based on copyright infringements.